top of page

 Similarly, students need to create a systematic study plan for finals, but be ready to pivot when their data indicates something isn't working or needs more attention.

-These tools help students stay focused on high-need classes, gather feedback, and improve their chances of reaching their goal grade.
+The tools you'll learn to use in this article help students stay focused on high-need classes, gather feedback, and improve their chances of reaching their goal grade.

 Let's dive in👇